jansim/html-card-generator/README.md

 ## Icons
 The icons in this project are made by multiple authors and were obtained from https://game-icons.net.
 They are licensed under CC BY 3.0.
 See the license in `src/game-icons/license.txt` for more details.

+They are also included as an icon-font made by [seiyria](https://github.com/seiyria/gameicons-font).